By Molly Sharlach, the School of Engineering and Applied Science

 Avalos and his team hope to use OptoBinders to control the metabolisms of yeast and bacteria to improve the production of biofuels and other renewable chemicals, while Toettcher’s lab is interested in the molecules’ potential to control signaling pathways involved in cancer.

-The full article appeared first on the Princeton engineering website.
+The full article appeared first on the School of Engineering and Applied Science website.